metacpan/metacpan-cpan-extracted/distros/W/Web-Request-Role-AbsoluteUriFor/README.md

     $req->absolute_uri_for( '/some/path' );
     $req->absolute_uri_for( $ref_uri_for );
+    $req->absolute_uri_for( '/some/path', $base-url );

 Construct an absolute URI out of `base_uri`, `script_name` and the passed in string.
 You can also pass a ref, which will be resolved by calling `uri_for` on the request object.

+If you pass a second argument, this value will be used as the base-uri instead of extracting it from the request.
+This can make sense when you for exampel host a white lable service and need to generate different links based on some value inside your app.

 # THANKS